coreyramirezgomez/ansible-role-proxmox-vm-from-template/README.md

 Dependencies
 ------------

-Sort of assumes you have used my other role: coreyramirezgomez.proxmox_vm_templater - but not entirely required, this should work with any template.
+Sort of assumes you have used my other role: crg.proxmox_vm_templater - but not entirely required, this should work with any template.

 Playbook - proxmox_vm_from_template_meta_host: false
 ----------------
     - hosts: proxmox_hosts
       roles:
-        - role: coreyramirezgomez.proxmox_vm_from_template
+        - role: crg.proxmox_vm_from_template
           proxmox_vm_from_template_meta_host: false
           proxmox_vm_from_template_state: "present"
           proxmox_vm_from_template_startup: true